Virtual excess intersection theory: Introduction

 \begin{cor} For any cartesian square of Artin stacks

 where $f$ and $f'$ are regular closed immersions, there is a canonical homotopy

 of maps $\K(\sX) \to \K(\sY')$, where $\Delta$ is the excess sheaf. \end{cor}

-For quasi-compact quasi-separated schemes, this refines Thomason's formula \cite[Thm.~3.1]{Thomason}, in that the proof provides an explicit chain of homotopies between the two sides.
+For quasi-compact quasi-separated schemes, the excess intersection formula was proven by Thomason \cite[Thm.~3.1]{Thomason}.
+Even in that case our result is more precise in that the proof provides an explicit chain of homotopies between the two sides.

-For a homotopy cartesian\footnote{We remind the reader that a commutative square of \emph{classical} stacks is homotopy cartesian (in the \inftyCat of derived stacks) if and only if it is cartesian and Tor-independent.} square, the excess sheaf $\Delta$ vanishes, so this recovers the base change formula.
+For a homotopy cartesian\footnote{We remind the reader that a commutative square of \emph{classical} stacks is homotopy cartesian (in the \inftyCat of derived stacks) if and only if it is cartesian and Tor-independent.} square, the excess sheaf $\Delta$ vanishes, so the excess intersection formula reduces to the base change formula.
 More interesting are the following two special cases:

 \begin{cor}[Self-intersections] For any quasi-smooth closed immersion $f : \sX \hookrightarrow \sY$ of \dAss, there is a canonical homotopy

 of maps $\K(\sX) \to \K(\sX)$. \end{cor}

 This is the result of applying \thmref{thm:excess} to the self-intersection square